abrenaut/posio/README.md

 # Posio

-Show visitors geolocation on a leaflet map and update them using Flask-SocketIO.
+A multiplayer geography game written using Flask-SocketIO.

+Locate cities on a map and compete with other players to get the best answers.

-Visit [https://map.abrenaut.com/](https://map.abrenaut.com/) for a live demo.
+Visit [https://posio.abrenaut.com/](https://posio.abrenaut.com/) for a live demo.

 ## Developing